tencentyun/intlcloud-documents/product/计算/弹性伸缩/启动配置/创建启动配置_intl.md

 It is worth noting that a launch configuration is just a template, based on which instances will be produced during automatic scale-out. **Creating a launch configuration itself will not produce any instances, so it is completely free to use.**

-Log in to the [AS console](https://console.cloud.tencent.com/autoscaling/config) and click **Launch Configuration** in the navigation pane.
+Log in to the [AS console](https://console.cloud.tencent.com/autoscaling/config) and click **Launch Configuration** from the left sidebar.

 ### Step 1.
 Select a region